Rohit-554/Peer-Hacktoberfest/README.md

 3. In GitHub: Settings → Pages → Build and deployment → Source: GitHub Actions.
 No further config needed.
 4. Push to `main`.
 The `Deploy Vite site to GitHub Pages` workflow will build and publish to Pages.

+If deployment fails with a 404 from deploy-pages, first visit Settings → Pages once to initialize Pages for the repo; then re-run the workflow.

 The workflow automatically sets the Vite base path to `/${REPO_NAME}/` so assets load under project pages.
 If your repo is a user/organization site named `<username>.github.io`, Vite base `/` is fine; you can remove the env override in the workflow.

 ## Notes and limitations